This is the Trace Id: 821ff547be038a78fa82e43a2d73f544

 What are neural networks?

 Whenever you read a report, watch a movie, drive a car, or smell a flower, billions of neurons in your brain process the information through tiny electric signals.
 Each neuron processes inputs, and the results are output to the next neuron for subsequent processing, ultimately and instantly producing a business insight, a chuckle, a foot on the brake, or a little joy.
-In machine learning, neural networks allow digital systems to interpret and react to situations in much the same way.
+In machine learning, neural networks allow digital systems to interpret and react to situations in a similar way.

-An ANN is like a brain full of digital neurons, and while most ANNs are rudimentary imitations of the real thing, they can still process large volumes of nonlinear data to solve complex problems that might otherwise require human intervention.
-For example, bank analysts can use an ANN to process loan applications and predict an applicant’s likelihood of default.
+An artificial neural network is like a brain full of digital neurons.
+While most of them are rudimentary imitations of the real thing, they can still process large volumes of nonlinear data to solve complex problems that might otherwise require human intervention.
+For example, bank analysts can use an artificial neural networks to process loan applications and predict an applicant’s likelihood of default.

 What you can do with neural networks